-Lawsuits are rare, and when backers do pursue the legal avenues, they tend to lose .
+Lawsuits are rare, and when backers do pursue the legal avenues, they .
 As long as crowdfunded projects deliver a product, they are in the clear.
 And if they don't?
 Well, there's a new Epic backdoor in town.

 In the short term, it is obvious that it doesn't matter whether the product turned out to be a miserable failure, a neverending crowdfunded tech demo or one with false advertising.
 For the mentioned examples, developers enjoy a sense of immunity and backers who were wronged don't get a say any more since the relevance or volume of their earlier pledge arent deciding factors any longer.

 Madmind Studio is in disarray, true, but not as a consequence of backers pulling out.
 Agony simply didn't sell and support for it was discontinued.
 Roberts Space Industries is still going strong, pocketing over $2 million each month in 2019 and Snapshot Games received enough money from Epic Games to stay afloat for a while.

 That last one is a bit peculiar though.